Paul DeJong Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds' 5.04 team ERA ranks 28th across all MLB pitching staffs.
+- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.11).

-- Reds pitchers combine to surrender 59 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Reds will send Lively (1-2) to the mound for his second start of the season.

-- The righty's last appearance was on Wednesday against the Colorado Rockies, when he went five innings, surrendering seven earned runs while allowing 10 hits.
+- The right-hander last pitched on Friday against the New York Yankees, when he went 5 2/3 innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.